North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

-Table~\ref{tab:k6res} summarizes the running times of the proof generation and proof verification steps for $3 \leq k \leq 6$, which were computed on the Ryzen desktop computer.
+Table~\ref{tab:k6res} summarizes the running times of the proof generation and proof verification steps for $3 \leq k \leq 6$, and these were done on the Ryzen machine.
 The proof that $a(6)\leq97$ was generated by {\CaDiCaL} in 311 seconds and was verified by \textsc{DRAT-trim} in 516 seconds.
 This nonexistence certificate provides more trust when compared to a traditional search program---because a bug in a search program could cause GR(6) walks to be missed, and there is no way to tell after-the-fact if there are no certificates that can be examined for correctness.
-However, for the purposes of double-checking and runtime comparison, we wrote a custom backtracking search program in C++ that we used to search for GR(6) walks of length 97, and this search took 2344 seconds to confirm that there are no GR(6) walks of length 97 (i.e., 7.5$\times$ slower than the SAT solver).
+However, for the purposes of double-checking and runtime comparison, we wrote a custom backtracking search program in C++ that we used to search for GR(6) walks of length 97, and this search took 2344 seconds on the Ryzen machine to confirm that there are no GR(6) walks of length 97 (i.e., 7.5$\times$ slower than the SAT solver).
 Although with more work the speed of the backtracking search program could likely be improved, this is an indication that not only are SAT solvers more trustworthy than custom search, they can also be more efficient.